joarvi/joarvi.github.io/cmdline_course.md

 This section will give you an overview of the Command-Line Course.
 Contents of the course have have been divided in 7 section i.e. in 7 weeks.

-The final grade consist of:
+The final grade consists of:

 | Part                        | Weight          |
 | --------------------------- |:---------------:|